Jakub Mazur

 0

 The internet is flooded with content every day.
-As of today, approximately 402 million terabytes of data are created each day[].
-That number is almost impossible to picture so imagine, that every second, the world produces equivalent to over 70 years of 4K video.
+As of today, approximately 402 million terabytes of data are created each day.
+That number is almost impossible to picture, so imagine this: every second, the world produces the equivalent of over 70 years of 4K video.

-There are many ways to compress images and they are categorized into two main types - lossless and lossy.
+There are many ways to compress images, but they usually fall into two categories: lossless and lossy.

-We will focus on the lossy one that shrinks the color palette of an image, replacing multiple similar colors with a single representative one - a technique called color quantization.
+We will focus on a lossy method that shrinks the color palette of an image, replacing multiple similar colors with a single representative one, a technique called color quantization.

 Same image, fewer colors